ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 Connection ID in the QUIC short header, using the same socket between client and proxy that was used for the main QUIC connection between client and proxy.

-Prior to sending a forwarded mode packet, the send must replace the Connection ID with the Virtual Connection ID.
+Prior to sending a forwarded mode packet, the sender MUST replace the Connection ID with the Virtual Connection ID.
 If the Virtual Connection ID is larger than the Connection ID, the sender MUST extend the length of the packet by the difference between the two lengths, to include the entire Virtual Connection ID.
+If the Virtual Connection ID is smaller than the Connection ID, the sender MUST shrink the length of the packet by the difference between the two lengths.

-Clients and proxies supporting forwarding mode MUST be able to handle Virtual Connection IDs of larger lengths than the corresponding Connection IDs.
+Clients and proxies supporting forwarding mode MUST be able to handle Virtual Connection IDs of different lengths than the corresponding Connection IDs.

 ## Receiving With Forwarded Mode